-The consolidated financial statements were approved by the Company's board of directors and authorized for issue on March 11, 2024.
+The consolidated financial statements were approved by the Company's board of directors and authorized for issue on March 10, 2025.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
-Initial application of the amendments to the Regulations Governing the Preparation of Financial Statements by Public Banks and the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and issued into effect by the Financial Supervisory Commission (FSC)
+Initial application of the amendments to the Regulations Governing the Preparation of Financial Statements by Public Banks and the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and enforced by the Financial Supervisory Commission (FSC)

-Except for the following, the initial application of the amendments to the Regulations Governing the Preparation of Financial Statements by Public Banks and the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have material impact on the Company's accounting policies:
+The initial application of the amendments to the Regulations Governing the Preparation of Financial Statements by Public Banks and the IFRS Accounting Standards endorsed and enforced by the FSC did not have a material impact on the Company's accounting policies.